EDD 630 Home EDD 630 Syllabus

 1. Title Page

-This will be a simple title page, which follows APA formatting.
+This will be a simple title page, which follows the structure given one this page.
+I.e., this includes:

 2. Abstract

 Your abstract for the final project in EDD 630 will not contain all of the parts of a typical abstract: It will only contain the parts relevant to the paper’s introduction.
-Nonetheless, do please follow the standard format for an abstract for the parts you will contain.
-Some tips about writing it are here.
+Nonetheless, do please follow the standard format for an abstract for the parts you will contain:

-Overall, the Introduction and Literature Review section will likely be at least 1,000 words/4 pages long.
+Overall, the Introduction will be at least 2,000 words/8 pages long.
 Remember to correctly cite the scholarship your reference and further it with your own insights and informed opinions.
 Some formatting guidelines are given here, here, and here.
-Finally, please use direct quotes sparingly: I’d much rather see you digest the material and put it in your own words.
+Finally, use no more than one direct quote; instead, digest the material and put it in your own words.

 4. The Intervention

 Perhaps the most important part, it is here that you can show both your understanding of the field and demonstrate your creativity and pedagogical/developmental acumen.
 Since this area is where you can most show your creativity, its format is most open to change.
+Its length is also the most flexible; although it must be at least 500 words/2 pages long, it may be much longer.
 In general, this can be organized like a lesson plan (such as this, this, or this), in which you identify:

 1. Objectives